Civil Engineer Career: Skills, Eligibility, Options, Scope, Jobs, Future, Challenges

 • Geotechnical engineer: Geotechnical engineers specialize in the design and construction of projects that are built on or in the ground, such as foundations, tunnels, and earthworks.

-• Environmental engineer: Environmental engineers design and develop projects that minimize the environmental impact of infrastructure and that protect natural resources.
+• Environmental engineer: Environmental engineers design and develop projects that minimize the environmental impact of infrastructure and protect natural resources.

 • Transportation engineer: Transportation engineers design and develop transportation systems, such as roads, bridges, and airports.